Who we are.

 We have noticed a close correlation between drug and alcohol abuse, and PTSD.
 We have listed a few websites that might interest you in getting more information or addiction help if deemed necessary.

 - Beachway Rehabilitation Center, is based outside of Miami, Florida and is known as one of the leaders in addiction treatment.
+View their drug rehab center video.

 - SAMHSA is a government organization that can assist people looking for addiction rehab programs.